Dr. Erika Edwards joined the History Department in August 2012.

 “Pardo is the New Black: The Urban Origins of Argentina’s Myth of Black Disappearance” Global Urban History Blog Dec 2016.
 Pardo is the New Black

 “Slavery in Argentina” In Oxford Bibliographies in Latin American Studies.
 Ed.
 Ben Vinson.
-New York: Oxford University Press (online) May 2014.Slavery in Argentina
+New York: Oxford University Press (online) updated June 2017.Slavery in Argentina

 “Mestizaje Cordóba’s Patria Chica: Beyond the Myth of Black Disappearance” in African and the Black Diaspora: An International Journal’s special issue “There are No Blacks in Argentina: Policing the Border” Vol. 7.
 No. 2, 2014.